 What is the sign of salt build-up?

-You have to repot in fresh soil if your soil has accumulated any salts after using tap water or over-fertilization.
+You must repot in fresh soil if your soil has accumulated any salts after tap water or over-fertilization.
 You will notice white residue on the soil or pot surface.

 Monstera Spruceana offers you a thrilling gardening journey with its different leaf forms and colors.

 This plant should be watered using the alternate drying method to prevent root rot, and under or overwatering issues.

 Unfortunately, it’s not a pet-friendly option, so if you have a curious pet in your house, avoid growing this plant indoors.